mooreryan/ocaml_python_bindgen/_docs_src/src/types.md

 You are allowed to nest `'a option` in arrays, lists, and `Seq.t`s (e.g., `'a option list`); however, this will not work with `Or_error.t`.

-## Dictionaries

-TODO mention the hack for Python dictionaries...

-## Tuples
+## Dictionaries & Tuples

+See [here](dictionaries.md) and [here](dictionaries-2.md) for examples of binding dictionaries.

-Tuples are a little weird in `pyml_bindgen`.
-If you need to pass or return tuples to Python functions, see [here](todo.md).
+If you need to pass or return tuples to Python functions, see [here](tuples.md); however, the same ideas apply to tuples as are covered in the above links for dictionaries.